 Conclusion

 There are a lot of access components in Delphi for working with the Firebird DBMS (Interbase Express (IBX), FibPlus, UIB, UniDAC, IBDac, FireDac).
 FireDac is a standard set of components for accessing various databases starting from Delphi XE3.

+Denis, you forgot about IBObjects!

 All queries to a database are executed within a transaction.
-For applications to correctly work with databases, it is advisable to manage transactions manually, which means to call the StartTransaction, Commit and Rollback methods of the TFDTransaction component.
+To guarantee that applications will work correctly with databases, it is advisable to manage transactions manually, which means to call the StartTransaction, Commit and Rollback methods of the TFDTransaction component.
 You can use as many transactions as the logic of your application requires.
-If possible, all transactions must be short.
+Transactions should be as short as possible.

-If you need a long read transaction to view logs or directories, it is advisable to start such a transaction with the following parameters: READ READ_COMMITED REC_VERSION.
-You can start either one transaction like that for all logs/directories or one transaction for each log/directory.
+If you need a long read transaction to view datasets, it is advisable to start such a transaction with the following parameters: READ READ_COMMITTED REC_VERSION.
+You can start either one such transaction for all datasets or one transaction for each dataset.

 Write transactions must be as short as possible.
 If you use a complex logic while editing data (change several tables, calculate stored aggregates, etc.), you need to use the SNAPSHOT isolation level.
-In order not to hold a transaction during the process of editing in the edit forms, you need to either give up using DBAware components or use the CachedUpdates mode.
-The CachedUpdates mode allows you to keep the transaction active only for a very short period of time (to be exact, for the time the changes are being made).
+In order not to hold a transaction during the process of editing in the edit forms, you need to avoid using database-aware visual components or use the CachedUpdates mode.
+The CachedUpdates mode allows you to keep the transaction active only for a very short period of time (to be exact, for the time it takes to post the changes to the database).

-While constructing report forms, especially when a lot queries are executed, it is necessary to use a transaction with the SNAPSHOT isolation level.
+For report forms, especially when a lot queries are executed, it is necessary to use a transaction with the SNAPSHOT isolation level.

 To be able to edit a dataset, it is necessary to use the TFDUpdateSQL component and fill in its InsertSQL, ModifySQL, DeleteSQL and FetchRowSQL properties.
 It is possible to generate these properties by the wizard, but it may be necessary to correct some things after that.

-There are two ways to work with the auto-incremental primary keys:
+There are two ways to work with auto-incremental primary keys:

 Getting the value from the generator beforehand.
 To do it, you need to specify the UpdateOptions.GeneratorName and UpdateOptions.AutoIncFields properties for the TFDQuery component.
+This method cannot be used for auto-incrementing fields of the IDENTITY type that was introduced in Firebird 3.

 Getting the values of the primary key with the help of the RETURNING clause that must be added to the InsertSQL query.
 In this case, it is necessary to specify the following properties for the field because the value of this field is not entered directly: Required = False and ReadOnly = True.

-It is convenient to implement more complex business logic with the help of stored procedures.
-It is convenient to execute stored procedures that do not return data with the help of the TFDCommand component.
+It is convenient and, sometimes, necessary to implement more complex business logic with stored procedures.
+Using the TFDCommand component to execute stored procedures that do not return data reduces resource consumption.

 You can get the source code of the sample application using the following link https://github.com/sim1984/FireDacEx